 We publish news and commentary that prioritizes accuracy, fairness, insight and civility.
 There is no charge to access our content, or to subscribe to our email newsletter.
 Other media outlets that follow our guidelines are free to republish our work.

-We invite and publish guest commentary that contributes to productive public discourse and adheres to our editorial policies.
+We publish guest commentary that contributes to productive public discourse and adheres to our editorial policies.
 You can find our Commentary Submission Guidelines here.

 South Dakota Searchlight launched in 2022.
 We’re an affiliate of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.
 The staff of the Searchlight retains full editorial independence.